mwangdakota/pages-uswds-jekyll/pages/landing.md

 <div class="usa-width-one-half" markdown="1">
 <h2 class="text-large">We are America's Seed Fund</h2>

 Since 1977, America’s Seed Fund powered by NSF (also known as the NSF SBIR/STTR program) has helped startups develop their ideas and bring them to market.
-From 2007 to 2016, we funded roughly 400 companies each year.
+We funded about 400 companies each year.

 <a class="usa-button usa-button-primary button-arrow" href="{{ site.baseurl }}/showcase/">
 Learn about our impact